-- borrowings at variable rates the interest expense will rise - borrowings at fixed rates the fair value of the liabilities borrowings will fall - investments at variable rates the interest income credited will rise - investments at fixed rates the fair value of the assets will fall.
+- Borrowings at variable rates the interest expense will rise - Borrowings at fixed rates the fair value of the liabilities will fall - Investments at variable rates the interest income will rise - Investments at fixed rates the fair value of the assets will fall.

-Investments classed as "loans and receivables" and loans borrowed are not carried at fair value, so changes in their fair value will have no impact on Comprehensive Income and Expenditure.
+Investments measured at amortised cost and loans borrowed are not carried at fair value, so changes in their fair value will have no impact on the Comprehensive Income and Expenditure Statement.
 However, changes in interest payable and receivable on variable rate borrowings and investments will be posted to the Surplus or Deficit on the Provision of Services.
-Movements in the fair value of fixed rate investments classed as "available for sale" will be reflected in Other Comprehensive Income and Expenditure.
+Movements in the fair value of fixed rate investments measured at fair value will be reflected in Other Comprehensive Income or the Surplus or Deficit on the Provision of Services as appropriate.